Dr. Dolittle 2

 Dr. Dolittle 2 is a 2001 American fantasy comedy film and a sequel to the 1998 film Dr. Dolittle.
 It was written by Larry Levin, one of the co-writers of Dr. Dolittle, and directed by Steve Carr.
-The film stars Eddie Murphy in the title role of Dr. John Dolittle, Kristen Wilson, Jeffrey Jones, and Kevin Pollak.
+The film stars Eddie Murphy in the title role of Dr. John Dolittle, Kristen Wilson, Jeffrey Jones, and Kevin Pollak (in a dual role).

 It tells the story of Dr. Dolittle as he tries to help the animals protect their forest from unscrupulous human developers.
 He decides to populate the forest with a species of animal that the law protects, and enlists the help of Ava (voiced by Lisa Kudrow), a lone Pacific western bear living in the condemned forest.
 To provide her with a mate, Dolittle turns to Archie (voiced by Steve Zahn), a wise-cracking circus-performing bear.

+Dr. Dolittle 2 was released by 20th Century Fox on June 22, 2001.
+The film received mixed reviews from critics and grossed $176.1 million against a $70 million budget.
 This is the last Dr. Dolittle film to feature Eddie Murphy in the lead role, before Kyla Pratt assumed the lead role in future films, starting with Dr. Dolittle 3 in 2006.
 It is also the last Dr. Dolittle film to feature Raven-Symoné as Charisse Dolittle.